tmichae4/Electro-Enthusiast/README.md

-# ELECTRO_ENTUSIAST!
+# ELECTRO_ENTHUSIAST!

 ## USER STORY
 - AS A Electronics Enthusiast who is looking to write or read reviews of TV and game consoles.
 I WANT an online forum website that provides a platform to leave reviews and look at other user reviews of similar products.
-SO THAT I can can search for TVs and game consoles, write, read and rate (thumbs up/down) other user reviews of those TV and game consoles.
+SO THAT I can learn more about new upcoming technology.

 ## DESCRIPTION